sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   1 (default) – Allowed.

 <p style="margin-left: 20px">Most restricted value is 0.

+<a href="" id="accounts-allowmicrosoftaccountsigninassistant"></a>**Accounts/AllowMicrosoftAccountSignInAssistant**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows IT Admins the ability to disable the "Microsoft Account Sign-In Assistant" (wlidsvc) NT service.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 – Disabled.
+-   1 (default) – Manual start.

 <a href="" id="accounts-domainnamesforemailsync"></a>**Accounts/DomainNamesForEmailSync**
 <p style="margin-left: 20px">Specifies a list of the domains that are allowed to sync email on the device.